aaronstarky/startup/README.md

 	- [X] used weather API service to get the current weather so people can decide whether or not to play pickleball that day.

 ## DB/Login Deliverable
+- [ ] `npm install mongodb`
+- [ ] create MongoDB cluster
+- [ ] connect backend to MongoDB cluster
+- [ ] set up login credentials to be added to MongoDB cluster
+- [ ] set up document structure for match items to be inserted into MongoDB

 ## WebSocket Deliverable